Your Ticket Is No Longer Valid: Plot

-A businessman (Richard Harris) has a younger girlfriend who loves him.
+A businessman (portrayed by Richard Harris) has a younger girlfriend who loves him.
 He struggles to be able to perform in bed.
 He gets aroused however at the thought of his girlfriend being made love to by a handsome thief.
 The businessman becomes obsessed with tracking down the thief.

 Production

 The film was based on a novel by Romain Gary which was optioned by producer Robert Lantos.
 His assistant Leila Basen wrote a draft of the script.
 She later recalled:

-If the book was totally sexist, the first draft screenplay written by an American writer was even more misogynist.
+If the book was totally sexist, the first draft screenplay written by an American writer was even more misogynist and I said as much to Robert.
 There never was a script contract.
 Robert continued to pay me my executive assistant salary of $350 a week.
 I sat in my usual desk in a room with the other four secretaries.
 But instead of writing lunch orders, I was writing what was to become the biggest-budget Canadian film of that time.
 In lieu of money, I got an IBM Selectric II, a free trip to Paris, where some of the film was shot, and tons of experience screenwriter-wise.
 I learned how to sit in silence in a read-through, even when your dialogue was being massacred.
-I learned what it means when a director says no one cares what you think because “you’re only the writer.”
+I learned what it means when a director says no one cares what you think because "you're only the writer."
 And I learned that when Richard Harris wanted a line change there was no point arguing with him because he was going to change it on set anyway.

 Harris' fee was $1 million.
 The film was shot in 1979 in Canada and Paris.
 It was part financed by Carolco Pictures.

 Harris recalled, "I saw the rough cut of the picture - it was 2 1/2 hours long... and it was magic.
 Sheer dynamite stuff.
 Well, the producers... they recut it, decided to take an hour out of it.
 It was a disaster."